 Sunday, April 3, 2022

 Although my mind keeps dwelling on domestic examples, the splendor of Rome encourages me to mention some excellent examples from abroad, too.
-Damon and Pythias [Phintias], being initiated into the sacred wisdom of the Pythagoreans, were so tightly joined in friendship that when Dionysius the Ruler of Syracuse wanted to kill one of them, and when he obtained a window of time to go home to arrange his affairs before he was killed, the other did not hesitate to surrender himself as a hostage to guarantee his friend’s return.
-The one friend, whose neck was under the proverbial sword, was suddenly free from the danger of death; the other, who was free to live, laid down his own life for him.
-Everyone, especially Dionysius, were anxiously waiting the outcome of the drama.
-Then, once the appointed day had come and gone, and the other friend didn’t return, the friend was mocked for his foolishness and rashness, but he declared that he wasn’t afraid for his own life, and trusted his friend’s loyalty.
-At the very moment that Dionysius had appointed for the execution, the friend arrived.
+The Pythagorean followers Damon and Pythias were so tightly joined in friendship that when the Tyrant of Syracuse Dionysius wanted to kill Pythias, and when Pythias was given some time to go home to arrange his affairs before he was killed, Damon did not hesitate to surrender himself as a hostage to guarantee his friend’s return.
+Pythias, whose neck was under the proverbial sword, was suddenly free from the danger of death, while Damon, who was free to live, laid down his own life for him.
+Everyone, including Dionysius, was anxiously awaiting the outcome of the drama.
+Then, once the appointed day had come and gone and Pythias still hadn’t returned, the tyrant mocked Damon for his foolishness and rashness, but Damon declared that he wasn’t afraid for his own life, and trusted his friend’s loyalty.
+At the very moment that Dionysius had appointed for the execution, Pythias arrived.
 The tyrant Dionysius marveled at the friends’ courage.
 He let them go, and asked them if they would welcome him as a friend, and be their third wheel, with mutual kindness and affection.

 And so you see the power of friendship.
 It can bring about a contempt of death, lay low the sweet [selfishness] of life, mitigate cruelty, convert hatred into love, and outweigh inconvenience with benefits.
 It ought to be as honored as the sacred rites of the gods.
 Friendship encompasses the public good, on which private good relies on.
 The homes of these men are like sacred temples; the hearts of faithful men, just like temples filled with sacred spirit.